 A snap-in carpet adds a touch of class when adults are heading out, and it makes "docktails" a much more pleasant affair.
 Of course two tables are a must-have for any big get-together and this boat has the deck space for guests to move around easily.

 is on the option list along with a canopy-supported changing curtain.
 Depending on use and guests this might be something to consider.
 Since there will be such a focus on swimming the changing curtain will provide a little privacy when getting in a and out of wet bathing suits.
 Several dockside restaurants require more appropriate clothing.
 And if this is going to be an adequate family boat, a Porta-Potti is a must.

 It is on the option list and we recommend it for every sportboat.
 Not only do they keep the boat cleaner they also virtually eliminate UV degradation of the vinyl and will keep the boat's interior looking like new so long as the cove is used religiously.
 It is the best investment one can make.

 This is probably the second best investment one can make because it makes the boat look so much better.
 But remember, gel coat oxidizes, so the hull needs to be compounded and waxed a couple times a year.

 The SunDeck Sport SS 201 OB has a MSRP of $37,334 when powered with a 115-hp outboard.

 We think our test of the Evinrude E-TEC 135 H.O. and comparison with the likely performance of a 115-hp 4-stroke is pretty compelling for boaters who want performance.
 Skiers will appreciate the 135's extra oomph, and the owner will be spared the embarrassment of having his boat struggle to get on plane with a boat load of people.
 Also, the Evinrude E-TEC 135 H.O. probably has a WOT speed of 4-8 mph greater or more depending on load.

-For Sedate Boaters.
 Boaters who plan to use the 201 OB mainly as a swim platform and for casual, sedate evening cruises and entertaining, the standard 115 4-stroke should do just fine.
 For them there is no reason to go for the extra power and higher price.

+Hurricane invented the deckboat to be used in places where pontoons boats go, i.e. protected water such as rivers and small lakes.
+The idea was to have a boat that could hold as many people as a pontoon boat and be competitively priced for people who didn't want to own something that wasn't a "real" boat.
 While times and attitudes have changed, Mother Nature has not, and Hurricane deckboats are still designed for the same kind of conditions as they were 20 years ago.
 The bow on the SunDeck Sport SS 201 OB is low so that it can be easy to board from a beach or even from the water.
 That is the genius of the design.
 But sloppy conditions in large bodies of water is not part of that calculus.

 The SunDeck Sport SS 201 OB and many of its near sisters have so much seating aboard that the avail place actually exceed the USCG rated capacity, which is even greater than what we find in the more conservative EC rules.
 That's a good thing for parties and entertaining as it means there is plenty of room in which to move around and people don't have to sit like crows on a wire.

+This is made possible by the boat's rectangular deck which maximizes deck space as well as seating.
+In order to make the boat stable forward with weight so far outboard, the shoulders of the hull forward are wide.
+This is a calculated trade-off between both deck and sitting room vs. performance.
 We think the Hurricane SunDeck Sport SS 201 OB is a good boat for beginners to get the hang of how boating works, and she’s equally well-suiting for veteran boaters looking to keep things simple, and expenses minimal.
 For retired folks living on the protected lakes and rivers it’s a sure-fire way to keep the grandkids coming by for regular visits.